ALL

 Playgrounds and play spaces

-Playgrounds can have hazards that can cause injury.
+Playgrounds often have hazards that can cause injury.
 Following some basic safety measures can help your child have fun and play safely.

 • Use the playground checklist to check for hazards.